w3c/sustyweb/CONTRIBUTING.md

+> [!WARNING]
+> This Community Group's activities are now under the direction of the [W3C Sustainable Web Interest Group](https://www.w3.org/groups/ig/sustainableweb/).
+This includes the curation of the [Web Sustainability Guidelines](https://w3c.github.io/sustyweb/).
+Thankyou for supporting us as we reached this stage in our journey and we hope you will continue to support our work as it develops at our new home (where you are welcome to get involved).

 # Contributing

 This repository is being used for work in the **W3C Sustainable Web Design Community Group**, governed by the [W3C Community License